History, tourist information, and nearby accommodation

 Royal Welsh Warehouse

-Pryce Jones, founder of the world's first mail-order business, opened his Newtown warehouse beside the station in 1879, taking advantage of the transportation links to speed his business transactions.
+Pryce Jones, the founder of the world's first mail-order business, opened his Newtown warehouse beside the station in 1879, taking advantage of the transportation links to speed his business transactions.
 The architect was David Walker of Liverpool, who also worked on St David's Church (above).
 The building was extended in 1886 and a new wing added in 1901.
 The new wing included its own post office to handle the huge number of incoming postal orders.
 The building is now in use as a department store and is listed Grade II for its historic value.

 Opposite the Warehouse is Agricultural House, built in 1895 as a factory for Pryce Jones, replacing an earlier building on the same site.
 A bridge linked the Agricultural Building with the 1901 extension to the Royal Welsh Warehouse.
 The building was taken over by the Admiralty in WWII and later by the Agricultural Executive Committee.
 It is a strikingly beautiful example of a late Victorian industrial building with alternating bands of different coloured brick under a gabled slate roof.